-Many Old Dutch Masters paintings were still-lifes of flowers including bi-color tulips.
+Many Old Dutch Masters paintings were still-lifes of flowers including bi-color tulips which were very popular at that time.
 The bi-color tulips had a base color of red, purple, pink and even brown.
 Secondary colors of white or yellow appear as streaks or flames on the base colors.
-Unbeknownst to the Dutch, these broken colors, as they were known, were caused by a virus that was spread by aphids.
+Unbeknownst to the Dutch these broken colors, as they were known, were caused by a mosiac virus that was spread by aphids.
 The colorful tulips became very popular and caused the first recorded speculative bubble known as Tulip Mania.

 What was Tulip Mania?

-Tulips originated in Asia and were brought to Europe during the 16th century.
-By the 17th century Holland was experiencing a Golden Age.
-There was a lot of demand for luxury items such as tulips, by the newly rich.
+Tulips are native to Asia.
+They were brought to Europe during the 16th century by traders who brought exotic items from Asia and Africa.
+Thanks to the wealth that was the result of the new international trade, 17th century Holland was experiencing a Golden Age.
+There was a lot of demand for luxury items such as tulips by the newly rich.
 The bi-color tulips were rare enough to command high prices and demand soon outstripped supply.
-Prices escalated tempting even tradesmen to give up their professions and trade in tulip bulbs.
+Prices escalated tempting even humble tradesmen to give up their professions and trade in tulip bulbs.

-Tulips can be grown both from seed and from bulb offsets which are small bulbs which grow around the base of the main bulb from which the plants grow.
+Tulips can be grown both from seed and from bulb offsets.
+Bulb offsets are small bulbs which grow around the base of the main bulb from which the plants grow.
 The seeds from infected tulips do not have the virus so the resulting flowers are solid colors.
 It is only the offsets, which are clones of the parent bulb, that are infected with the virus and produce the desired broken colors.
-It was the bulbs, not the seeds that were traded.
+So it was the bulbs, not the seeds that were traded.

 Since tulip bulbs can only be lifted from the soil to be sold when they are dormant, a futures market was created to handle the contracts for purchase and sale while the bulbs were still in the ground.
 At the height of the mania, futures contracts on some bulbs were being traded up to ten times per day.

-The market collapsed when a plague outbreak prevented buyers and sellers from meeting in the city of Haarlem for a bulb auction.
+The market collapsed when an outbreak of the plague prevented buyers and sellers from meeting in the city of Haarlem for a bulb auction.
 Once that auction was cancelled, other bulb auctions were cancelled in a cascading fashion.
 Prices crashed back down to earth and many speculators were ruined.

-The Dutch government has banned the sale of infected bulbs.
-Modern Rembrandt tulips are disease free.
+The Dutch government has banned the sale of infected bulbs so modern Rembrandt tulips are disease-free.
 Their colorful flowers are the result of careful breeding.
 Because their coloration is genetic, most modern Rembrandt tulips come in only a few color combinations.
 The most common are white with red streaks or yellow with red streaks.
 The “streaks” are classified as either feathered which run along the edges of the petals or flamed which have color running the length of the petals rather than just along the edge.

 The flowers of Rembrandt tulips have the classic cup shape.
 The individual petals have straight edges.
-They have two colors, a base color and a streaking color.
+The flowers have two colors, a base color and a streaking color.